JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 Plugin working with a basic Bootstrap 4 Flex grid.
 Only enqueued if 'bootstrap' or 'bootstrap-4' style not already enqueued.

 * Working with any Themes and any post types
-* Single or multiple filter based on taxonomies and terms
+* Single or multiple filter based on taxonomies and terms.
+Multi selectable.
 * Search in pre-selected taxonomies and terms
 * Wordking via shortcode, can be used multiple times on a post or page
 * AJAX pagination